 The most common types of termites found living in our area of Southeast Texas are subterranean termites.
 As their name suggests, their colonies live in underground nests.
-Termites feed on things made of cellulose, preferring to feed on decaying plant, tree roots, tree stumps, fallen trees, and tree limbs.
+Termites feed on things made of cellulose, preferring to feed on decaying plants, tree roots, tree stumps, fallen trees, and tree limbs.
 Termites are beneficial, helping with the breaking down of decaying materials.
-Termites have a complex social structure, and are made up of three different groups or castes - workers, soldiers, and reproductives (queens and kings).
+Termites have a complex social structure and are made up of three different groups or castes - workers, soldiers, and reproductives (queens and kings).

 Formosan termites live in large colonies.
 A single colony may be made up of several million termites.
 Due to their large colony size, these termites can cause more damage in a shorter period of time than other species of termites.
 Formosan termites are found living across the southern United States.

 Eastern subterranean termites are found living across the entire United States.
 Their colonies, while not as large as Formosan termite colonies, are rather large and may be comprised of hundreds of thousands of members.

 Both Formosan termites and eastern subterranean termites are responsible for causing billions of dollars worth of structural damage inside homes and other buildings across the United States each year.
 A termite infestation should be taken seriously, and quick action should be taken to eliminate them.

 Formosan termites and eastern subterranean termites are dangerous invaders for your property or home.
 They pose no health threats to people, but they do cause significant and costly damage inside homes and other buildings.
 Termites have the potential to work without notice for months, or even years, feeding on wood from the inside out.
 When it comes to a termite infestation, the unfortunate truth is that the infestation is usually only discovered once their damage is extensive.
 It is important to note that most homeowners' insurance does not cover termite damage, making repairs quite costly.